Demi Moore Attends Ex-Husband Bruce Willis’ 10th Wedding Anniversary Celebration

 — New York Magazine (@NYMag) August 4, 2018

-Bruce and Demi’s friendliness comes amid a number of former Hollywood “It” couples showing that they can have a healthy relationship following divorce.
-As The Inquisitr previously noted, Jennifer Aniston’s 50th birthday celebration earlier this year was attended by none other than her famous ex-husband Brad Pitt.
+Bruce and Demi’s friendliness comes amid a number of former Hollywood “it” couples showing that they can have a healthy relationship following divorce.
+As The Inquisitr previously noted, Jennifer Aniston’s 50th birthday celebration earlier this year was attended by none other than her famous ex-husband, Brad Pitt.

-Gwyneth Paltrow and her ex-husband Chris Martin have also received endless amounts of praise for remaining friends following their divorce in 2016.
-In the years since, the former couple have celebrated holidays and gone on vacations together with their children, even bringing their new partners along as well.
+Gwyneth Paltrow and her ex-husband, Chris Martin, have also received endless amounts of praise for remaining friends following their divorce in 2016.
+In the years since, the former couple have celebrated holidays — and gone on vacations together — with their children, even bringing their new partners along as well.